xeniakadar/samwell-test/README.md

 # Next.js Test

-A test project simulating a SaaS dashboard using Next.js, TypeScript, and mock API routes.
+A test project simulating a dashboard using Next.js, TypeScript, and mock API routes.

 ## API Endpoints